UT Physicians Neurology Clinic

 Appointment Line: 832.325.7080

-A collaboration between McGovern Medical School at UTHealth and Memorial Hermann-Texas Medical Center, the Multiple Sclerosis Research Group (MSRG) Clinic has established a track record of cutting-edge care.
-The medical staff uses state-of-the-art techniques in the diagnosis, evaluation, management and treatment of adult patients with demyelinating disorders.
+Based at the McGovern Medical School at UTHealth and Memorial Hermann Hospital-Texas Medical Center, the Division of Multiple Sclerosis and Neuroimmunology Clinic has established a track record of cutting-edge care.
+The medical staff uses state-of-the-art techniques in the diagnosis, evaluation, management and treatment of adult patients with autoimmune, inflammatory, or demyelinating disorders of the brain or spinal cord.

 Scope of Expertise